-The southern jewel of Charlotte NC is often referred to as the “Queen City”, the name rooted in Charlotte of Mecklenburg, the wife of King George II.
+What to do with a teenager in Charlotte NC?
+There are some fun things to try for sure!
+The southern jewel of Charlotte, NC is often referred to as the “Queen City,” the name rooted in Charlotte of Mecklenburg, the wife of King George II.
 The city lures many visitors due to its nature wonderlands and man-made attractions that you will never be in shortage of things to do with your teenagers.

 1. Have the Freedom to Choose What You Do at Freedom Park

 Teenagers in Charlotte won’t be surprised that Freedom Park stands atop a list of what to do with a teenager in Charlotte.
-No, we are not going to lecture you on the benefits of visiting parks and gardens here, because who doesn’t know anyway.
-The truth is, Freedom Park has plenty of activities for nearly everyone—one can imagine bringing the whole family here and still have so much fun!
+No, we are not going to lecture you on the benefits of visiting parks and gardens.
+Because who doesn’t know anyway.
+The truth is Freedom Park has plenty of activities for nearly everyone.
+One can imagine bringing the whole family here and still having so much fun!

 If you don’t want your teenagers to pass on the opportunity to play sports, let them get moving here.
 Whether it’s basketball, tennis, or volleyball, the courts in Freedom Park are more than enough to have you covered.
 Baseball enthusiasts can practice their swings at its batting cages.
 The 98-acre park also offers trails and paths for parents to have a relaxing morning walk to unwind and destress.
 Outdoor shelter facilities with barbecue grills are available for those who want to spend time with their loved ones.

 2. In Search of An Epiphany at the Billy Graham Library